Iron Pyrite Applications in Resin Bonded Wheels and Brake Linings

 How it is used?

-During manufacturing of phenolic resin bonded grinding wheels, pyrite is added as a filler in the resin alongside the grit, with the addition of fillers partly responsible for the grade and hardness of the resin overall.
-Iron pyrite applications include being used as a grinding wheel filler, pyrite is described as an ‘active filler’, as the surface of the iron pyrite interacts with other compounds in the resin, accounting for an interconnected filler microstructure.
-Sulfure – containing additives such as pyrite prevent the formation of metal oxide layers through a high temperature redox reaction, which in turn causes the delay of oxidation to the phenolic resin bond itself, in turn prolonging the lifetime of the tool(14).
+During manufacture of phenolic resin bonded grinding wheels, pyrite is added as a filler in the resin alongside the grit, with the addition of fillers partly responsible for the grade and hardness of the resin overall(16,17).
+When used as a filler, pyrite is described as an ‘active filler’, as the surface of the iron pyrite interacts with other compounds in the resin, accounting for a strength providing interconnected filler microstructure.
+Sulfur-containing additives such as pyrite prevent the formation of metal oxide layers through a high temperature redox reaction, which in turn causes the delay of oxidation to the phenolic resin bond itself, in turn prolonging the lifetime of the tool(18).

-Iron Pyrite for grinding wheels is added in the pure monocrystalline form, taking a splinter, or needle-type shape, this addition not only helps with the enhancement of thermal conductivity as mentioned before, but enhances tensile strength and porosity of the resin bonded abrasive.
+Pyrite is added in the pure monocrystalline form, taking a splinter- or needle-type shape, this addition not only helps with the enhancement of thermal conductivity as mentioned before, but enhances tensile strength and porosity of the resin.
 Overall, durability is increased, which results in more grinding uptime and fewer requirements to replace the grinding tool.
-Pyrite has been utilised in many different resin bonded abrasive grades, including applications with ceramic, carbide and alumina abrasives.
+Pyrite has been utilised in many different abrasive grades of grinding wheels of the resinoid bond type, including applications with ceramic, carbide and alumina abrasives.

 Where Else Has Pyrite Been Used?

-Iron Pyrite uses have a vast range in other industrial situations as a source of sulfur, pyrite cinders have been found to be a good additive/filler for bitumen to be used in road construction.
+Pyrite has been used in other industrial situations.
+As a source of sulfur, pyrite cinders have been found to be a good additive/filler for bitumen to be used in road construction.
 Performing as well as established fillers (Portland cement, limestone dust), the resulting pyrite-doped bitumen resulted in good data in testing for mixability, stability and flow.
-This addition of pyrite cinders can be seen as environmentally beneficial as it prevents pyrite cinders (a by-product of coal production) from otherwise going to waste.
-As a component of ‘Shungite’ deposits, iron pyrite has been found in small quantities and has been used overall as an enhancer to synthetic rubber production, alongside other minerals.
+In addition, this addition of pyrite cinders can be seen as environmentally beneficial as it prevents pyrite cinders (a byproduct of coal production) from otherwise going to waste(29,30).
+As a component of ‘Shungite’ deposits, iron pyrite has been found in small quantities and has been used overall as an enhancer to synthetic rubber production, alongside other minerals(31).

-Aside from being a filler, pyrite has found other uses in recent years, notably as a cathode in new types of battery cells.
+Aside from as a filler, pyrite has found other uses in recent years, notably as a cathode in new types of battery cells.
 A nanocrystalline pyrite cathode has been shown used alongside a magnesium anode in a dual sodium/magnesium salt electrolyte, affording energy densities of circa.
-210-watt hours per kilogram, which is comparable to market-leading lithium-ion cells, and twice the capacity of magnesium-ion cells.
+210 watt hours per kilogram, which is comparable to market-leading lithium-ion cells, and twice the capacity of magnesium-ion cells.
+This performance is especially good considering the low cost of materials(32).

 Summary